 2. Vanity over functionality

 There’s nothing wrong with training purely for vanity reasons.
-If your sole purpose of training is to look good naked, hey more power to you!
-However, training the body as a functional unit will also deliver aesthetic results.
+If your sole purpose for working out is to look good naked, hey more power to you!
+But make no mistake, training the body as a functional unit will deliver aesthetic results.
 I believe vanity and performance can and should go hand in hand.
 Having big muscles for the mere sake of being “big” defeats the purpose of human fitness.

-Fitness today doesn’t focus on real world application.
+Fitness today doesn’t focus on real-world application.
 Many of the movements you see performed in gyms don’t transfer to everyday activities.
 They isolate muscles instead of recruiting the entire body.
 There’s nothing wrong with the occasional biceps curl (I love curls) or incline chest fly.
-These exercises can be valuable additions to a muscle building program.
-But don’t make isolation movements the foundation of your routine.
+These exercises can be valuable additions to a muscle building program, but isolation movements can never be the foundation of your routine.

 This is exactly what you want.
 Compound exercises provide a greater stimulus for growth than machine or isolation training.
-I also firmly believe that the strength and power you gain from these exercises are more readily available to you during everyday activities.
+I also firmly believe that the strength and power you gain from these exercises are more transferable to everyday activities.
 Train the body the way it was meant to be trained.

 4. Stuck in dogma

 “You have to bench press if you want to get a big chest.”